Purcell-enhanced optical refrigeration: Introduction

-The emission rate of an emitter can be affected by the electromagnetic density of states at the emission frequency, known as Purcell effect \cite{Notomi_2010, Andrea2018}.
-Purcell factor ($F_\text{p}$) quantifies the enhancement ratio of an emitter over the intrinsic spontaneous emission due to Purcell effect. \rw{For an electric or magnetic dipole resonantly coupled to a cavity mode, $F_p=\frac{3 \lambda^3_n}{4\pi^2}\frac{Q}{V_m}$, where $\lambda_n$ is the wavelegnth in the mateiral with a refractive index $n$, $Q$ is the quality factor of the mode, and $V_m$ is the effective mode volume.} Recently, \rw{cavities} with high $F_\text{p}$ \rw{have} been applied to increase the emission rate of rare-earth ions \cite{Tang2023, Hugues2021} and atoms \cite{Lukin2013, Lukin2014} near a photonic cavity.
-Inspired by these experiments, we propose a novel protocol to significantly enhance optical refrigeration with cavity-induced Purcell effect and reduce the MAT of a Yb$^{3+}$ doped YLF nanocrystal well below the LN$_2$ temperature.
-In the protocol, the Purcell effect selectively enhances high-energy fluorescence photon emission, causing a blueshift of the mean emission wavelength, thereby enabling the pumping of stronger absorption lines at shorter wavelengths, which remain pertinent for anti-Stokes fluorescence.
-Based on our experimentally measured absorption and fluorescence spectra, we predict a MAT of 38 K for a Yb$^{3+}$:YLF nanocrystal near a nanocavity using our proposed optical refrigeration approach.
+The emission rate of an emitter can be affected by the electromagnetic density of states at the emission frequency, known as the Purcell effect \cite{Notomi_2010,Andrea2018,Ma2022}.
+The Purcell factor ($F_\text{p}$) quantifies the enhancement ratio of an emitter over the intrinsic spontaneous emission due to the Purcell effect.
+For an electric or magnetic dipole resonantly coupled to a cavity mode, $F_p = \frac{3\lambda^3_n}{4\pi^2}\frac{Q}{V_m}$, where $\lambda_n$ is the wavelength in the material with a refractive index $n$, $Q$ is the quality factor of the mode, and $V_m$ is the effective mode volume.
+Recently, cavities with high $F_\text{p}$ have been applied to increase the emission rate of rare-earth ions \cite{Tang2023,Hugues2021,Timmerman2020} and atoms \cite{Lukin2013,Lukin2014} near a photonic cavity.
+Cavities have also been used to cool the motion of atoms trapped in a vacuum \cite{Wolke2012,Lv2023,Lyne2024}.
+Inspired by these experiments, we propose a protocol to significantly enhance optical refrigeration with cavity-induced Purcell effect and reduce the minimum achievable internal temperature of a Yb$^{3+}$ doped YLF nanocrystal well below the LN$_2$ temperature.
+In the protocol, the Purcell effect selectively enhances high-energy fluorescence photon emission, causing a blue shift of the mean emission wavelength, thereby enabling the pumping of stronger absorption lines at shorter wavelengths, which remain pertinent for anti-Stokes fluorescence.
+Based on the experimentally measured absorption and fluorescence spectra, we predict a MAT of about 38 K for a Yb$^{3+}$:YLF nanocrystal near a nanocavity using our proposed optical refrigeration approach.